Northern Learning Access Supports

 Frequently asked questions

-We understand you might have questions about joining a Yooralla Community Hub - below are some answers for the most common questions we hear about our Hubs.
+We understand you might have questions about joining a Yooralla Community Access Hub - below are some answers for the most common questions we hear about our Community Access Hubs.
 If your question isn't answered here, please get in touch with us and we can help to provide you with all the information you will need to get started

-expand_moreYes!
-Please contact us to get a copy of the latest Community Hub program.
+Yes!
+Please contact us to get a copy of the latest Community Access Hub program.
 However, don’t let your imagination be limited by what’s in the program!
 Let us know what you want to do, and we can work with you to tailor a community program to suit your goals, interests and needs.

-expand_moreOur current Northern Learning Hub Community Hub program is just an indication of the types of learning, social, active, community access and fun activities you may want to do through our Community Hub.
+Our current Northern Learning Community Access Hub program is just an indication of the types of learning, social, active, community access and fun activities you may want to do through our Community Access Hub.
 Talk to us about your interests and what you want to do, and we can work with you to tailor a program to suit your goals, interests and needs.
-We also have other community access opportunities outside of our Hubs.

-expand_moreFor every three clients at Northern Learning Hub Community Hub in our group programs, we generally have one staff member.
+For every three clients at Northern Learning Community Access Hub in our group programs, we generally have one staff member.
 Our staff are trained in meal-time assistance, epilepsy and diabetes management, mediation administration, asthma, enteral meal support and positive behaviour support/behaviour of concern.

-Yooralla also offers 1:1 support for people to participate in our Community Hubs and Recreation services through our Assistance with Daily Life service.
-This could range from support to get ready for the day, to support for you to attend a Northern Learning Hub Community Hub program or community activity.
+Yooralla also offers 1:1 support for people to participate in our Community Access Hubs and Recreation services through our Assistance with Daily Life service.
+This could range from support to get ready for the day, to support for you to attend a Northern Learning Community Access Hub program or community activity.